Grow Food

 We use regenerative practices to maximize production on small lots.
 By focusing on soil microbiology, pollinator activity, no-till techniques, and season extension, we never have to use any chemicals.
 These practices sequester carbon, save water, enhance our environment, and create the best tasting and most nutritious food.

-We started with one food pantry in Newtown, CT, and now, in our fourth year we are supplying food to 13 organizations during our growing season.
+We started with one food pantry in Newtown, CT, and now, in our sixth growing season we are supplying food to 15 organizations during our growing season.

 • If you are a farm with excess produce, please contact us so that we may add you as a donation partner.
 We can pick up at your farm or farmers market.
 See details.